Leadwerks/Documentation/terrain.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/createterrain.png?raw=true)

 The terrain is now visible as a flat white surface.
 When you hover your mouse over the terrain, a new mouse tool will appear that lets us modify the terrain.
-We can switch back to object selection at any time by pressing the Select Object button in the object bar on the left side of the main window.
-We can switch back to terrain editing mode by pressing the Edit Terrain button below this.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/newterrain.png?raw=true)

-In the terrain editor, your first option is the tool selector.
-This lets you choose the terrain tool you are going to use to edit the terrain.
-The first setting is "Sculpt" which can be used to raise and lower the terrain, to create hills.
+Let's add a material to make the terrain more easily visible.
+Press the **Add** button to add a material to the terrain.
+If you don't have one yet, you can download any of the ground materials in the [downloads manager](downloadsmanager.md).

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/newterrain2.png?raw=true)